| |

 Billy is my hero!
 IKEA BILLY bookcase hack

-IKEA Hack – How I turned IKEA’s famous BILLY bargain bookcases into bespoke looking built-ins for under £350.
+IKEA Hack – How I turned IKEA’s famous BILLY bargain bookcases into bespoke-looking built-ins for under £350.

 wall of built ins using IKEA Billy bookcases